-Charging at home is cheapest, but many e-tron buyers will want to make use of the car’s 150kW charging, which will cost you
+Charging at home is cheapest, but many e-tron Sportback buyers will want to make use of the car's 150kW charging, which will cost you

 |Insurance group||Warranty||Service interval||Annual company-car tax (20%/40%)|

 The e-tron Sportback is a pretty expensive car to buy; more expensive even than the standard e-tron.
 But that doesn’t mean it’ll cost a fortune to run.
 In fact, if you can afford the high list price, you could save a fortune on day-to-day costs.
 The bills will rack up if you regularly use public rapid-charging points, but topping up at home on an off-peak electricity tariff will cost only a few pounds.

-Company car drivers will be pleased to learn that all electric vehicles command no Benefit in Kind tax through the 2020/21 tax year, and while that rises slightly in 2021/22, it still significantly undercuts the most fuel-efficient hybrids.
+Company-car drivers will be pleased to learn that all electric vehicles fall into the 1% Benefit-in-Kind tax band during the 2021/22 tax year, significantly undercutting even the most fuel-efficient hybrids.
 Just beware – insuring your e-tron comes with a sting in the tail.

 Audi e-tron Sportback insurance group

-Whichever way you look at it, the Audi e-tron occupies the some of the most expensive insurance groupings.
+Whichever way you look at it, the e-tron Sportback occupies the some of the most expensive insurance groupings.
 Its desirable badge, expensive list price and SUV body means it commands suitably lofty insurance ratings – even the entry-level S line sits just one group from the very top.
 Vorsprung models command top whack.

-Every e-tron gets a three-year/60,000-mile warranty, which is little more than par for the course.
+Every e-tron Sportback gets a three-year/60,000-mile warranty, which is little more than par for the course.
 Some rivals top this with unlimited-mileage cover during the first three years, while mainstream makers like Kia back their cars for up to seven years and 100,000 miles.